dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_3.md

 # Petri Nets Continued...

-_Notations._
+_Assumptions._
-For this part, we assume a non-trivial Petri Net `N = (S,T,W,M₀)`, `C` is the connectivity matrix,
+For this part, we assume a non-trivial connected Petri Net `N = (S,T,W,M₀)`, `C` is the connectivity matrix,
 `n = |S| ≥ 1`, and
 `m = |T| ≥ 1`.

+_Non-trivial net._
-Non-trivial means there is at least one place and one transition.
+A Petri net means there is at least one place and one transition.

+_Connected net._
+A Petri net is _connected_ iff the graph defined by `W` has a single connected component.

-Otherwise, some elements like the connectivity matrix are ill-defined and other theorems are only holds for non-trivial nets.
+These two assumptions are needed otherwise some elements like the connectivity matrix are ill-defined and some result do not hold.
+Trivial nets are easy to analyze on their own and for the case of _not_ connected nets it is possible to analyze the connected component separately.

 ## Structural properties